vmindru/puppet-percona/README.md

 This module is intended to be used to manage the Percona XtraDB system configuration.
 Percona XtraDB is an enhanced version of the InnoDB storage engine for MySQL® and MariaDB®.
+This module will work only on Centos7/RHEL7 systems.

 ##Module Description